Go to the Additional Terms for services made available with the new accounts infrastructure.

-- 4.1 By Customer.
-Customer will, at its own expense, respond to questions and complaints from End Users or third parties relating to Customer's or End Users' use of the Services.
-Customer will use commercially reasonable efforts to resolve support issues before escalating them to Google.
+- 5.1 By Customer.
+Customer or Reseller will, at its own expense, respond to questions and complaints from End Users or third parties relating to Customer's or End Users' use of the Services.
+Customer or Reseller will use commercially reasonable efforts to resolve support issues before escalating them to Google.

-- 4.2 By Google.
-If Customer cannot resolve a support issue consistent with the above,then Customer may escalate the issue to Google in accordance with the TSS Guidelines.
-Google will provide TSS to Customer in accordance with the TSS Guidelines.
+- 5.2 By Google.
+If Customer or Reseller cannot resolve a support issue consistent with the above, then Customer or Reseller (as applicable based on the agreement between Google and Reseller) may escalate the issue to Google in accordance with the TSS Guidelines.
+Google will provide TSS to Customer or Reseller (as applicable) in accordance with the TSS Guidelines.

-- 6.1 Obligations.
-Each party will: (a) protect the other party's Confidential Information with the same standard of care it uses to protect its own Confidential Information; and (b) not disclose the Confidential Information except to Affiliates, employees and agents who need to know it and who have agreed in writing to keep it confidential.
-Each party (and any Affiliates' employees and agents to whom it has disclosed Confidential Information) may use Confidential Information only to exercise rights and fulfill its obligations under this Agreement, while using reasonable care to protect it.
-Each party is responsible for any actions of its Affiliates' employees and agents in violation of this Section.
+- 7.1 Obligations.
+Each party will: (a) protect the other party's Confidential Information with the same standard of care it uses to protect its own Confidential Information; and (b) not disclose the Confidential Information, except to Affiliates, employees and agents who need to know it and who have agreed in writing to keep it confidential.
+Each party (and any Affiliates, employees and agents to whom it has disclosed Confidential Information) may use Confidential Information only to exercise rights and fulfill its obligations under this Agreement, while using reasonable care to protect it.
+Each party is responsible for any actions of its Affiliates, employees and agents in violation of this Section.

 Intellectual Property Rights; Brand Features.

-- 7.1 Intellectual Property Rights.
+- 8.1 Intellectual Property Rights.
 Except as expressly set forth herein, this Agreement does not grant either party any rights, implied or otherwise, to the other's content or any of the other's intellectual property.
-As between the parties, Customer owns all Intellectual Property Rights in Customer Data and Google owns all Intellectual Property Rights in the Services.
+As between the parties, Customer owns all Intellectual Property Rights in Customer Data, and Google owns all Intellectual Property Rights in the Services.

 Representations, Warranties and Disclaimers.

-- 9.1 Representations and Warranties.
+- 10.1 Representations and Warranties.
 Each party represents that it has full power and authority to enter into the Agreement.
-Each party warrants that it will comply with all laws and regulations applicable to its provision, or use of the Services, as applicable (including applicable security breach notification law).
+Each party warrants that it will comply with all laws and regulations applicable to its provision, or use, of the Services, as applicable (including applicable security breach notification law).
 Google warrants that it will provide the Services in accordance with the applicable SLA.

-- 9.2 Disclaimers.
-TO THE FULLEST EXTENT PERMITTED BY APPLICABLE LAW, EXCEPT AS EXPRESSLY PROVIDED FOR HEREIN, NEITHER PARTY MAKES ANY OTHER WARRANTY OF ANY KIND, WHETHER EXPRESS, IMPLIED, STATUTORY OR OTHERWISE INCLUDING WITHOUT LIMITATION WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR USE AND NONINFRINGEMENT.
+- 10.2 Disclaimers.
+TO THE FULLEST EXTENT PERMITTED BY APPLICABLE LAW, EXCEPT AS EXPRESSLY PROVIDED FOR HEREIN, NEITHER PARTY MAKES ANY OTHER WARRANTY OF ANY KIND, WHETHER EXPRESS, IMPLIED, STATUTORY OR OTHERWISE, INCLUDING WITHOUT LIMITATION WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR USE AND NONINFRINGEMENT.
 GOOGLE MAKES NO REPRESENTATIONS ABOUT ANY CONTENT OR INFORMATION MADE ACCESSIBLE BY OR THROUGH THE SERVICES.
-CUSTOMER ACKNOWLEDGES THAT THE SERVICES ARE NOT A TELEPHONY SERVICE AND THAT THE SERVICES ARE NOT CAPABLE OF PLACING OR RECEIVING ANY CALLS INCLUDING EMERGENCY SERVICES CALLS OVER PUBLICLY SWITCHED TELEPHONE NETWORKS.
+CUSTOMER ACKNOWLEDGES THAT THE SERVICES ARE NOT A TELEPHONY SERVICE AND THAT THE SERVICES ARE NOT CAPABLE OF PLACING OR RECEIVING ANY CALLS, INCLUDING EMERGENCY SERVICES CALLS, OVER PUBLICLY SWITCHED TELEPHONE NETWORKS.

-- 10.1 Agreement Term.
+- 11.1 Term.
+The term for the Services will be as decided upon between Reseller and Customer.
 This Agreement will remain in effect for the Term.

-- 11.2 Effects of Termination.
-If this Agreement terminates, then: (i) the rights granted by one party to the other will cease immediately (except as set forth in this Section); (ii) Google will provide Customer access to, and the ability to export the Customer Data for a commercially reasonable period of time at Google's then-current rates for the applicable Services; (iii) after a commercially reasonable period of time, Google will delete Customer Data by removing pointers to it on Google's active servers and overwriting it over time; and (iv) upon request each party will promptly use commercially reasonable efforts to return or destroy all other Confidential Information of the other party.
+- 11.3 Effects of Termination.
+If this Agreement terminates, then: (i) the rights granted by one party to the other will cease immediately (except as set forth in this Section); (ii) Google will provide Customer or Reseller access to, and the ability to export, the Customer Data for a commercially reasonable period of time at Google's then-current rates for the applicable Services; (iii) after a commercially reasonable period of time, Google will delete Customer Data by removing pointers to it on Google's active and replication servers and overwriting it over time; and (iv) upon request each party will promptly use commercially reasonable efforts to return or destroy all other Confidential Information of the other party.